slowernews/wisdom-tldr/README.md

 > *'People don't follow robots.'*

+> *'Influence is more powerful than money.
+The reason millionaires are depressed is that they don’t know the difference.'*

 Being a boss to be equal parts [manager](#on-) and psychotherapist.

 > *'Play to people’s fantasies.' -- Robert Greene (32nd law of power)*

-===
-###On power

-People want power because they want autonomy.

-> *'Influence is more powerful than money.
-The reason millionaires are depressed is that they don’t know the difference.'*